772/roommd/README.md

 Use https://772.github.io/roommd/!

-## How to update the wasm in this repository
+## How to update the wasm branch in this repository

 ```
 cargo build --target wasm32-unknown-unknown --release